 Under the WARRRL (WA Reduce Reuse Recycle Ltd) agreement, ALL cans and containers must be CLEAN and in GOOD CONDITION.

-- That means we DO NOT accept snails, cockroaches, ant nests, leaves, twigs, stones, cigarette butts or any liquid surrounding the items, such as stale beer, rainwater - WINE bottles and SPIRIT bottles are not acceptable. - Please REMOVE ALL
+- NOT accept snails, leaves, twigs, stones, cigarette butts or any liquid surrounding the items, such as stale beer, rainwater etc. - SPIRIT bottles are not acceptable.